onnx/onnx/docs/Operators.md

   Draws binary random numbers (0 or 1) from a Bernoulli distribution.
 The input tensor should be a tensor containing probabilities p (a value in the range [0,1]) to be used for drawing the binary random number, where an output of 1 is produced with probability p and an output of 0 is produced with probability (1-p).

+  This example and test-case is for informational purpose.
+The operator is non-deterministic and may not produce the same values in different implementations (even if a seed is specified).

 #### Version